maxcrees/tbl.typ/README.typ

   table entry are removed.

 == Special table entries
-If certain characters are alone in a table entry, they gain a special
+If a table entry consists of any of the following strings alone (ignoring any spaces or tabs), then they gain a special meaning:
-meaning:

   - *`_`* (a single underscore): Draw a horizontal line through the middle of this otherwise empty cell.
 The line touches any adjacent